 Plastic bags are usually packaging material for general items.
 However, they can cause damage to recycling facilities.
 They can jam machines and are unrecyclable in those facilities, especially those that are part of the waste programs.
 Don’t include them with recyclables.

 Do a scrunch test to rule out soft plastics.
 If the plastic easily scrunches into a ball, keep them away from recyclables.
 There are other programs more suitable for these plastics.

 In current waste management programs in Sydney, polystyrene is not eligible for recycling.
 General polystyrene includes packaging material for meat and other goods.
 A more common use of polystyrene is styrofoam.
 Since it’s light and cheap, many people use it as a pack and cushion.
 However, they aren’t very viable for recycling.
 Keep them away from recyclables.

 Selected glass items

 Glass is one of the most widely recycled materials.
 However, there are exceptions to the recyclable bin that Sydney’s waste management programs state.
 Don’t put with your recyclables any light globes, mirrors or pyrex.
-They have a different waste management method.
+They have different waste management methods.